nandstand/sample-site/content/docs/quickstart.md

 ---
 title: 'Quickstart'
 linkTitle: 'Quickstart'
-description: 'Set up your sandbox on the Coastal Air Quality Research Network (CAQRN) development server in under 10 minutes.'
+description: 'Set up your sandbox for development on the HPC cluster in under 10 minutes.'
 type: 'docs'
 weight: 5
 ---

 ## What you'll set up

-A personal sandbox environment for developing, testing, and running HPC jobs.
+A personal sandbox environment for developing, testing, and running HPC jobs on the university's Zephyr cluster.
 You'll set up directories, clone repositories, and create an isolated Python environment.

 ## Prerequisites

 Before you start, you'll need:

-- Access to the CAQRN development server (`caqrn-dev`).
+- Access to a login node on the Zephyr cluster (`zephyr.login.coast-state.edu`)
 - Python 3.9 installed
-- Git configured with access to `gitlab.caqrn.internal`
+- Git configured with access to `gitlab.coast-state.edu`

 ## Create your workspace

-Once you're logged in to the development server, set up the project directory structure:
+Set up the project directory structure in your home directory on the login node:

 ```bash
 cd ~